-Help your little ones stay hydrated with a bright and bold color block water bottle holder that they can carry on their own.
+Help your little ones stay hydrated with a bright and bold fabric water bottle holder that they can carry on their own.
 A great option for field trips and summer activities!
-This post contains an affiliate link and has been compensated by Collective Bias, Inc. and its advertiser.
+This post contains an affiliate link.

 As the school year is coming to a close, our lives are busier than ever!
 Field trips, track meets, the school jog-a-thon, swim parties, and let’s not forget our road trip this summer from California to Virginia.
 Since a water bottle is always on the packing list for school field trips, I decided to make the kids a water bottle holder to carry over their shoulder.
 This will make keeping those little bodies hydrated a breeze!
 As an added bonus: I won’t end up having to carry all of their water this summer when we’re hiking in Southern Utah!

 This water bottle holder comes together in less than an hour and is just the right size to hold a 12 oz. bottle of water.

 For 60 more sewing projects, check out my sewing book for kids!

 - ironing board

 - Cotton fabric 1/3 yard each in 2 coordinating colors